HR Buyer's Guide

-Top priorities for a chief financial officer (CFO) include accuracy of data, quality and flexibility of reporting, and the financial impact of using a new platform for talent management and succession planning.
-CFO will be interested in opportunities for efficiency savings and cost reduction to justify the investment in a Talent Intelligence Platform.
+Top priorities for a chief financial officer (CFO) includes accuracy of data, quality and flexibility of reporting, and the financial impact of using a new platform for talent management and succession planning.
+CFO will be interested in opportunities for efficiency savings and cost reduction to justify the investment in a talent intelligence platform.
 Data storage, protection, access, and usage also concern the CFO as the risk of employee data breaches may lead to penalties if the organization is found to have been negligent.

-In the IT department will naturally want to examine any software that you are considering bringing on board and evaluate how it fits into the current ecosystem.
-Given that cloud-based systems are increasingly the norm, key concerns in their mind will be around cybersecurity, system integration and the amount of IT resources needed for implementation as the organization makes the move to a Talent Intelligence Platform.
-If your company has made large investments in existing systems but are underutilized, IT members will also be keen to understand the value of the new investment.
+In the IT department will naturally want to examine any software that you are considering bringing onboard and evaluate how it fits into the current ecosystems.
+Given the cloud-based systems are increasingly the norm, key concerns in their mind will be around cybersecurity, system integration and the amount of IT resources needed for implementations the organization makes the move to a talent intelligence platform.
+If your company has made large investments in existing systems but are underutilized, IT members will be keen to understand the value of the new investment.

 Most line managers tend to be occupied with their busy schedules, so having controlled access to employee information can be a great aid for them to pull out information as and when needed without having to go through the hassle of multiple layers of requests.
 Line managers will appreciate the convenience of the platform in terms of giving them the ability to look up talent profiles in a matter of a few clicks that would help to prepare them for any conversations with their employees.
 Having real-time visibility into their talents also will be helpful for managers to know when they should intervene or provide more guidance.